towering-cranes/towering-cranes/PRESS-RELEASE.md

 ## Quote ##

-  "We wanted to create a cross-platform social networking site for people who are tired of gaming alone."
+  "We wanted to create a cross-platform social networking site for people who don't want to play alone."

 ## How to Get Started ##